gvwilson/sdxpy/src/persist/index.md

 by constructing a name based on the thing's type, checking whether that method exists, and then calling it.
-As in previous example of dynamic dispatch, the methods that handle specific items must all have the same [%i "signature" %] so that they can be called interchangeably.
+As in the previous example of dynamic dispatch, the methods that handle specific items must all have the same [%i "signature" %] so that they can be called interchangeably.